KevinGimbel/kevingimbel.de/content/blog/2020-01-08-auto-ssl-with-apache2.md

 ```

 With the values in place the server will contact Let's Encrypt and retrieve a certificate, wire it up in the backend, and serve the website over https.
 The [mod_md documentation](https://httpd.apache.org/docs/trunk/mod/mod_md.html "Read the Apache Documentation on mod_md") contains more configuration options as well as information on how to use a different Certificate Authority.

+## Update

+### Update 13.01.2020
+Slight grammatical adjustments:

+- Replaced double "supports" in first sentence with "allows" and "setup" with "management"
+- Replaced "setups" with "setup and renewal" in sub headline